simonmichael/hledger/doc/SPEC-lots.md

 **Gated by `checklots`** — runs when none of `--ignore-lots` or `-I` is set, or when `--strict`/`-s` or `hledger check lots` overrides them:

+4. **journalAddGainOrUGainPosting** — if the user has written an explicit rgain or ugain posting without its counterpart, add the matching counter-posting (pre-balancer, so the ordinary balancer accepts the paired transaction).
-4. **journalCheckLotsTagValues** — validate `lots:` tag values on commodity/account declarations.
+5. **journalCheckLotsTagValues** — validate `lots:` tag values on commodity/account declarations.
-5. **journalCalculateLots** — walk transactions in date order, evaluate lot selectors, apply reduction methods, add explicit lot subaccounts, infer cost basis for bare disposals, normalise transacted cost.
+6. **journalCalculateLots** — walk transactions in date order, evaluate lot selectors, apply reduction methods, add explicit lot subaccounts, infer cost basis for bare disposals, normalise transacted cost.
-6. **journalInferAndCheckDisposalBalancing** — infer gain amounts and check disposal transactions balance at cost basis.
+7. **journalAddOrCheckGainPostings** — for disposals with no gain postings yet, add the rgain + ugain pair based on the cost-basis residual.
+Also validates that any user-written gain amount matches the cost-basis residual.

 The gated stages raise errors when the journal contains lot-related content that can't be resolved (missing lot cost, ambiguous selectors, dispose before acquire,